bhar133/Medical-Database/README.md

     Next: you will be prompted to enter your sql password if you have one -> source schema.sql
-        ^if you have a different path to it, then enter the path there -> SHOW DATABASES;
+        ^if you have a different path to it, then enter the path there -> source script.sql
+        ^if different path use that
+        ^ this will fill the database with mock code -> SHOW DATABASES;
     -> USE medical;
     -> SHOW TABLES;